Central African militia suspects, one a soccer boss, hear war crimes charges

 Patrice-Edouard Ngaissona and Alfred Yekatom, who deny wrongdoing, were attending a so-called "confirmation of charges" hearing where prosecutors outline their case.
 Judges will then decide if there is enough evidence to move forward with a trial.

-Shortly before the hearing, prosecutors published a charge sheet alleging Ngaissona was one of the most senior leaders of Christian-dominated militias, while Yekatom was a commander in the same force, during fighting in 2013-2014.
+Prosecutors say Ngaissona was one of the most senior leaders of Christian-dominated militias, while Yekatom was a commander in the same forces - known as the "anti-balaka", which in the local Sango language implies the ability to stop enemy weapons - during fighting in 2013-2014.

-The Central African Republic has been mired in violence since a coalition of mostly northern and predominantly Muslim rebels known as Seleka seized power in March 2013.
-Their brutal rule gave rise to the Christian militias, who opposed them.
+The Central African Republic has been mired in violence since a coalition of mostly northern and predominantly Muslim rebels known as "Seleka", or "alliance" in Sango, seized power in March 2013.
+Their brutal rule gave rise to the opposing anti-balaka militias.

-Ngaissona and Yekatom were accused of participating in a plan to target Muslims thought to support the Selaka and committing crimes including extermination, persecution, murder, torture and intentional attacks against civilians.
+Ngaissona and Yekatom were accused of participating in a plan to target Muslims thought to support the Seleka and committing crimes including persecution, murder, torture, rape, use of child soldiers and targeting civilians.

-"They knew that mobilising and using anti-Balaka (Christian) groups fuelled by vengeance and hatred of Muslims ... and transforming them into a formidable fighting force would, in the ordinary course of events, result in the violent targeting of the Muslim civilian population in western Central African Republic," the charge sheet said.

-Ngaissona was arrested in France in December and extradited to the court.
-He had been traveling to Paris in his then-capacity as a member of the executive council of the African Football Federation (CAF), Africa's football governing body.
+They were both transferred to the court last year.
+At the time of his arrest Ngaissona was a member of the executive council of the African Football Federation (CAF), football's governing body in Africa.

-Yekatom, at the time a sitting member of parliament, was handed over by the Central African Republic to the ICC in November 2018.

 ((Stephanie.vandenBerg@thomsonreuters.com;))